DataDog/datadog-agent/docs/cloud-workload-security/backend.md

     "properties": {
         "cause": {
             "type": "string",
-            "description": "Cause of the process termination"
+            "description": "Cause of the process termination (one of EXITED, SIGNALED, COREDUMPED)" },
-        },
         "code": {
             "type": "integer",